jsreport/docs/docs/pdf-utils.md

 The two passwords can be specified **user password** and **owner password**.
 One or both of them.
 Behavior differs according to passwords you provide:

--   When only the user password is provided, users with user password are able to decrypt the file and have full access to the document.
+-   When only the user password is provided, users with user password can decrypt the file and have full access to the document.
--   When only the owner password is provided, users are able to decrypt and open the document without providing any password, but the access is limited to those operations explicitly permitted.
+-   When only the owner password is provided, users can decrypt and open the document without providing any password, but the access is limited to those operations explicitly permitted.
 Users with the owner password have full access to the document.
--   When both passwords are provided, users with user password are able to decrypt the file but only have limited access to the file according to permission settings.
+-   When both passwords are provided, users with user password can decrypt the file but only have limited access to the file according to permission settings.
 Users with owner password have full access to the document.

 Additionally, you can select specific permissions: